eberban/eberban/books/refgram/src/logic/transformations.md

 > `ze eberban` will refer to the latest `eberban` instance, while `zei ban` will
 > refer to the latest compound containing `ban`, for exemple `eberban`.

-This is the __latest instance__ is determined by word order in the text, and using a predicate defined using this word doesn't make it the __latest__ again.
+Which one is the __latest instance__ is determined by word order in the text, and using a predicate defined using this word doesn't make it the __latest__ again.
 Thus in